 In February 2021, the Partnership issued \$1.0 billion aggregate principal amount of 4% Senior Notes due 2032, resulting in net proceeds of approximately \$991 million.
 The 4% Senior Notes due 2032 have substantially similar terms and covenants as our other series of Senior Notes.
-A portion of the net proceeds from the issuance were used to fund the concurrent cash tender offer (the "February Tender Offer") and subsequent redemption payment for the Partnership's 51/8% Senior Notes due 2025 (the "51/8% Notes"), with the remainder used for repayment of borrowings under the TRP Revolver and TRC Revolver.
+A portion of the net proceeds from the issuance were used to fund the concurrent cash tender offer (the "February Tender Offer") and subsequent redemption payment for the Partnership's 51% Senior Notes due 2025 (the "51% Notes"), with the remainder used for repayment of borrowings under the TRP Revolver and TRC Revolver.
 As a result of the February Tender Offer and the subsequent redemption of the 51/8% Notes, we recorded a loss due to debt extinguishment of \$14.9 million comprised of \$12.5 million of premiums paid and a write-off of \$2.4 million of debt issuance costs.

-Additionally, TPL issued notices of redemption for all of the outstanding TPL 43⁄4% Senior Notes due 2021 and TPL 51⁄2% Senior Notes due 2023 (collectively, the "TPL Notes").
-These notes were redeemed on February 22, 2021 with available liquidity under the TRP Revolver.
+Additionally, TPL redeemed all of the outstanding TPL 43/4% Senior Notes due 2021 and TPL 55/8% Senior Notes due 2023 (collectively, the "TPL Notes") on February 22, 2021 with available liquidity under the TRP Revolver.
 As a result of the redemptions of the TPL Notes, we recorded a gain due to debt extinguishment of \$0.2 million.

-In April 2021, the Partnership issued a notice of redemption for all of the outstanding 41⁄4% Senior Notes due 2023 (the "41⁄4% Senior Notes").
-The notes were redeemed on May 17, 2021 with available liquidity under the TRP Revolver.
+The Partnership redeemed all of the outstanding 41⁄4% Senior Notes due 2023 (the "41⁄4% Senior Notes") on May 17, 2021 with available liquidity under the TRP Revolver.
 As a result of the redemption of the 41⁄4% Senior Notes, we recorded a loss due to debt extinguishment of \$1.9 million.